-About a year ago when I went into full-time entrepreneurship, I started hearing the word “mastermind” thrown around.
-At first it conjured up thoughts of an evil genius who is the mastermind behind some sort of catastrophe, but of course, the business world has another definition and use for the term.
+When I went into full-time entrepreneurship, I started hearing the word “mastermind” thrown around.
+At first, it conjured up thoughts of an evil genius who is the mastermind behind some sort of catastrophe, but of course, the business world has another definition and use for the term.

 Mastermind Group Definition